Christine E. Lynn College of Nursing

 We are dedicated to providing you with the best possible customer experience, so please share your honest feedback.

-Come August, Christine E. Lynn College of Nursing professional BSN part-time program student Pierre Boisrond will be a two-time FAU alumnus.
+During the 2022 summer commencement, Christine E. Lynn College of Nursing professional BSN part-time program student Pierre Boisrond became a two-time FAU alumnus.
 Boisrond, also a former FAU football player and U.S. Army veteran, received his bachelor’s degree in Exercise Science and Health Promotion from FAU in 2010.
 This local, first-generation student came from humble beginnings, and he’s committed to continuing to serve his community after graduation.

 What inspired you to choose nursing as a profession?